 5. Invest in a Swing Training Program

-Widely regarded as the best training aid to improve swing speed.
-The SuperSpeed Golf Training System will gradually increase the weight of the club you are capable of swinging, giving you more distance and increased potential on the course.
+The SuperSpeed Golf Training System is widely regarded as the best training aid to improve swing speed.
+It will gradually increase the weight of the club you are capable of swinging, giving you more distance and increased potential on the course.

-- Very detailed instructions on how to use this to improve
+- Detailed instructions on how to use this to improve speed

-- The gradual process won’t impact your game too much
+- The gradual process won’t put your game out of sync

 6. Loosen Your Grip Pressure